Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Discussion

-Note that we chose to learn symbolic expressions for both the latent state and readout functions.
-To further increase the interpretability in the discovered policies, the readout could be learned as a vector that is multiplied with the latent state to produce a control signal.
-This way, all non-linear functionality is evolved in the latent state, and the relation between the latent state and control signal becomes easier to understand.
-The robustness of evolution also improves, as less trees have to be optimised with GP, although another method for optimising the readout vector should be introduced.
+Besides adequately solving control tasks, the dynamic symbolic policies have other advantages, such as that they consist of interpretable expressions and display transparent dynamics, as demonstrated in Fig.~\ref{Fig: cstr_all}.
+These features help understanding the functioning of control systems, therefore contributing to identification of undesired behaviour.
+Additionally, the interpretability allows us to learn new approaches to solve tasks from the policies.
+To further increase the interpretability in the dynamic symbolic policies, the readout could be learned as a linear numerical vector that maps the latent variables to a control signal.
+This way, all non-linear functionality is evolved in the latent state, and the relation between the latent variables and control signal becomes easier to understand, which is currently not always trivial (Table~\ref{Table: policy_table}).
+The consistency of evolution also improves, as less trees have to be optimised with GP, although another method for optimising the readout vector should be introduced.

-The memory in dynamic policies demonstrated to improve the generalisability to different parameter settings in an environment.
-However, this could be further extended to evolve a single policy that can solve different control problems, which relates to meta-learning.
-In~\cite{kelly2021evolving}, genetic programming is used to construct a memory-based agent that solves six different control problems under partial state observability, which has to recognize the task at hand purely from the observations.
-Our work could be integrated to replace the model of the agent with a dynamic symbolic policy.
-The interpretable policy expression and transparent latent state would aid in understanding how the agent solves different tasks with the same policy.

-Lastly, a major limitation of GP, which holds especially for the dynamic policies, is the huge search space.
-Our method showed to be scalable when the environment required two control outputs.
-Nonetheless, it is important to test our method on problems that receive higher-dimensional control and more observations, such as robot control.
-Future work would be to extend our research to high-dimensional problems, and to analyse how the GP algorithm should be improved to deal with the increased search space efficiently.
+A limitation of evolving dynamic symbolic policies with GP is that high-performing policies are not consistently discovered.
+Appendix Fig.~\ref{fig: variance} shows that some discovered policies displayed poor generalisation to unseen cases.
+In the harmonic oscillator, the limited generalisation could be partially explained by the occurrence of overfitting in some runs, related to evolving non-linear functions.
+In the continuous stirred tank reactor, all policies showed a decrease of performance on the validation trajectories, which is the result of the high number of free parameters in the environment.
+Overfitting is however a general phenomenon and not a inherent limitation of the dynamic symbolic policies or GP itself, and it shows that the introduced method is prone to overfitting when the data does not contain enough variation.